Bruce Schneier

-Early life
+Early life and education

 Bruce Schneier is the son of Martin Schneier, a Brooklyn Supreme Court judge.
 He grew up in the Flatbush neighborhood of Brooklyn, New York, attending P.S.
 139 and Hunter College High School.

-After receiving a physics bachelor's degree from the University of Rochester in 1984, he went to American University in Washington, D.C. and got his master's degree in computer science in 1988.
-He was awarded an honorary Ph.D from the University of Westminster in London, England in November 2011.
-The award was made by the Department of Electronics and Computer Science in recognition of Schneier's 'hard work and contribution to industry and public life'.
+After receiving a physics bachelor's degree from the University of Rochester in 1984, he went to American University in Washington, D.C., and got his master's degree in computer science in 1988.

-Schneier was a founder and chief technology officer of Counterpane Internet Security (now BT Managed Security Solutions).
-He worked for IBM once they acquired Resilient Systems where Schneier was CTO until he left at the end of June 2019.

-Writings on computer security and general security
+Career

 In 1991, Schneier was laid off from his job and started writing for computer magazines.
 Later he decided to write a book on applied cryptography "since no such book existed".
 He took his articles, wrote a proposal to John Wiley and they bought the proposal.

 In 1994, Schneier published Applied Cryptography, which details the design, use, and implementation of cryptographic algorithms.

+In 1999, Schneier was a founder and Chief technology officer of Counterpane Internet Security (now BT Managed Security Solutions).

-In 2010 he published Cryptography Engineering, which is focused more on how to use cryptography in real systems and less on its internal design.
-He has also written books on security for a broader audience.
-In 2000, Schneier published Secrets and Lies: Digital Security in a Networked World; in 2003, Beyond Fear: Thinking Sensibly About Security in an Uncertain World; in 2012, Liars and Outliers: Enabling the Trust that Society Needs to Thrive; and in 2015, Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World.
+In 2000, Schneier published Secrets and Lies: Digital Security in a Networked World; in 2003, Beyond Fear: Thinking Sensibly About Security in an Uncertain World and in 2012, Liars and Outliers: Enabling the Trust that Society Needs to Thrive.